ccb-hms/HarvardInovalonUserGuide/README.md

 When the terminal starts, run the command "kinit" (without the quotes).
 Enter your password when you are prompted.
-This creates authentication tokens on the host where your Rstudio job is running that allow you to connect to the database server.Then back in the R console, run this
+This creates authentication tokens on the host where your Rstudio job is running that allow you to connect to the database server.
+Then back in the R console, run this
 command:
 `Sys.setenv(ODBCSYSINI="/n/app/msodbcsql17/17.10.2.1-1/etc")`